 Make a paste of baking soda and warm water and spread it over the griddle’s surface.
 This will get rid of any stubborn grease.
-Then use a paper towel or a sponge to wipe away the baking soda paste.
+Then use a paper towel or a sponge to wipe away the baking soda paste and rinse.

 Let the griddle fully soak in a basin containing coffee.
 This is a great way to remove grease-buildup.
 Repeat until needed.
 Scrape off the residue!

 Use an onion as a brush/scraper to rub the surface of the griddle while it is still hot.